ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 message | Intro text that appears as a level begins.
 A "\" (backslash) character starts a new line.
 Limited space is available.
 Wrapping text within the intro text box is often a process of trial and error. back    | Path to the background file.
-In Switchball, this gradient is required. grad    | Path to the background gradient image.
-Also valid in Neverputt. song    | Path to the background music file.
-Also valid in Neverputt. shot    | Path to the level shot file. goal    | Number of coins required to unlock the goal.
+In Switchball, fields are required. grad    | Path to the background gradient image.
+Also valid in Neverputt.
+In Switchball, fields are required. song    | Path to the background music file.
+Also valid in Neverputt.
+In Switchball, fields are required. shot    | Path to the level shot file. goal    | Number of coins required to unlock the goal.
 In Switchball, set the optional coins. time    | Level time limit in hundredths of a second.
 In Switchball, this value must be set as zero.